sfc-gh-mmiri/coalesce-streamlit-lab/README.md

 param_dim_part_name = "HOL_DB.WORKDIR.DIM_PART"
 ```

-Once checked, click on the <strong>Run</strong> button on the top right hand corner of the screen.
-This would pick up the pasted code and the app should refresh within a few seconds.
-You should see a screen similar to the below screenshot:
+Once checked, click on the <strong>Run</strong> button on the top right-hand corner of the screen.
+This will spin up a new Python runtime environment on the nominated compute cluster, and after a few seconds, you should see the live app in working state.
+Your screen should look similar to the below screenshot:

 ![Alt text](/images/05.jpg)

-The virtual warehouse powering the app will be in active state for as long as the app is being used.
-Not using the app will result in suspension of the app and consequently the virtual warehouse.
-Clicking back on the preview pane or clicking the Run button will launch the app again.
+The virtual warehouse powering the app will be in active state for as long as the app registers user interaction.
+If the app is left unused for a few minutes, it'll be suspended and the underlying warehouse will be paused after the set period of inactivity.
+Clicking the Run botton or anywhere in the preview panel will relaunch the app (which will automatically resume warehouse if paused).

-To modify the warehouse in use or to delete the app, you can click on the name of the app on the top left corner of the screen and choose the option from the pop-up menu:
+To switch to a different virtual warehouse or to delete the app, you can click on the name of the app on the top left corner of the screen and choose the desired option from the pop-up menu:

 ![Alt text](/images/06.jpg)